kalendar/assessments/reading/purpose/low.md

 **Challenges**

 An experienced writer will take into consideration the audience and context before making decisions about purpose and tone.
 For instance, an article on the science behind climate change written for a national magazine or website with a skeptical readership will have a different tone and purpose than a similar article written for a scientific journal.
-Being aware of these considerations will help you to identify an author’s point of view and central argument.
+Being aware of these considerations will help you to identify an author's point of view and central argument.

 **Your Results**